How Advisors Can Protect and Securely Share Client Data

 End-to-End Encryption

 One of the most common ways to protect data is through encryption.
 To send and receive sensitive information, you need encryption on both ends, which is called end-to-end encryption.
 This method of sharing data works so well because only the sender and receiver can decrypt the shared information and therefore are the only ones who can view the contents.
 While end-to-end encryption is a great option, it’s largest drawback has typically been that implementation is required on both ends, meaning that to share information with a client, that client must sign up for the encryption service.
 While not terribly difficult, this process may prove time consuming for the client.
-Presults offers an innovative approach to this obstacle by utilizing a combination of auto-expiring pages and one-time verification codes that don’t require client registration.

 Cloud Storage